frostt-tensor/tensor_parser/README.md

 A package for constructing sparse tensors from CSV-like data sources.
-This package constructs mappings from columns in the CSV file(s) to contiguous indices in the tensor and merges duplicate non-zeros.
+This package constructs mappings from columns in the CSV file(s) to contiguous indices in the tensor and merges duplicate non-zeros (i.e., duplicate rows).

 ## Requirements
-`tensor_parser` is written in `python3`.
+`tensor_parser` is written in Python3.
 Its dependencies are:
   * `python` >= 3.4
   * `python-dateutil`
   * `csvsorter`